-19. It is hereby declared that the Common Law, Doctrines of Equity, and Statutes of general application of the Imperial Parliament which were in force in England on the 1st of March, 1848, shall, subject to the terms of any Ordinance of the Colonial Legislature in operation at that date, be deemed to have been introduced into, and enacted in, the Colony on the 1st of March aforesaid, and, subject to the terms of such last mentioned Ordinances, and of any Ordinances passed subsequently thereto, to have been in force in the Colony as from that date.
+19. It is hereby declared that the Common Law, Doctrines Declaratory of Equity, and Statutes of general application of the Imperial enactment as to Common Parliament which were in force in England on the 1st of March, Law, 1848, shall, subject to the terms of any Ordinance of the Colonial Legislature in operation at that date, be deemed to have been Statute law. introduced into, and enacted in, the Colony on the 1st of March aforesaid, and, subject to the terms of such last mentioned Ordinances, and of any Ordinances passed subsequently thereto, to have been in force in the Colony as from that date.